-I’m an Engineer, Get me out of here will run for two weeks from Monday 4th – Friday 15th March 2019 during Engineers Week, connecting school students with engineers across Ireland.
+I’m an Engineer, Get me out of here returns this March, for two weeks from Monday 2nd-Friday 13th.

 Our body is a little bit like a machine: our bones form a robust structure, which is moved by muscles.
 Our digestive system is in charge of taking up energy from food and the blood stream delivers it to where it is needed.
 We even have a very sophisticated waste management system, and all of this machinery is controlled by a central computer: our brain.